Rishi Sunak’s Tory conference speech up in smoke as Cameron and Truss attack plans

 But the prime minister was met with howls of outrage from northern leaders, business chiefs and senior Tories.

-The former PM, writing on social media site X, formerly known as Twitter, said: “I regret this decision and in years to come I suspect many will look back at today’s announcement and wonder how this once-in-a-generation opportunity was lost.”
+The former PM, writing on social media site X/Twitter, said: “I regret this decision and in years to come I suspect many will look back at today’s announcement and wonder how this once-in-a-generation opportunity was lost.”

 In an apparent gaffe, Downing Street said Mr Sunak had made the final decision on HS2 on Wednesday morning – but a video clip explaining the move appeared to have been filmed in No 10, prior to his trip to the Manchester conference.